Skip to content

 International Labour Organization

-1. Local OSH experts and IOSH members have conducted an impartial risk assessment to assess the current conditions.
+• Local occupational safety and health experts and IOSH members conducted an impartial risk assessment to assess conditions (July).

-• Formed a co-operative, Lana Empire Africa, bringing the women into the formal economy.
+• Formed a co-operative, Lana Empire Foundation Africa, bringing the women into the formal economy).

 We welcome your support in helping people stay safe at work.
 It can change the lives of the most vulnerable workers.
 Find out more about these projects and the work we are doing.